Center for Teaching & Mentoring

 | Faculty Writing Groups | Weekly dedicated time in fall and spring semesters | Varies | Increase knowledge about best practices; build a community of scholars |

 The faculty writing retreat is a two-day intensive that provides quiet, dedicated writing time for faculty to either kickstart or complete writing projects.
-The spring faculty writing retreat is 9:00 am – 3:00 pm on January 12 and January 13 in the James E. Walker Library.
+The summer faculty writing retreat will be 9:00 am – 3:00 pm on May 12 and May 13 in the James E. Walker Library.
 You may reserve a spot on one or both days.
-Lunch each day will be provided by the Center for Teaching and Mentoring, and Professor Emeritus Tom Brinthaupt will join us on Monday, January 12 for a lunchtime session on “writing effectively.”

 Space is limited to the first 20 faculty who sign up.
 During the registration process, you will select your location preference and if you prefer to work alone or collaboratively.
 If you are planning to work collaboratively, please ask each colleague to submit their own registration so we can include them in the registration count.